Managing and Moving Data

 Group shared folders on /ix, /bgfs, /zfs1, or /zfs2 can be requested via ticket.
 The top level folder is owned by root:groupname with 2770 permission.
 The 2 sets the sticky bit, group members have read + write permission, and other users cannot access the folder.

-Moving Data to the CRC Clusters
+Moving Data between your local machine and the CRC Clusters

 SFTP Clients